DataWookie/exegetic-new-site/content/training/_index.md

 						<div class="d-flex h-100 align-items-center">
 							<div class="w-100">
     			    			<blockquote class="blockquote">
-				    				Introduction to data science with R was the best training course I have attended.
+				    				That was the best training course I have attended.
 Andrew and Megan are exceptional speakers and patient teachers.
-Despite the large volume of content, the training was continually interactive.
-This ensured that each attendee received individual attention, and were able to keep up with the pace.
+Despite the large volume of content, the training was interactive.
+This ensured that we each received individual attention, and were able to keep up with the pace.
                         		</blockquote>
                         		<p style="text-align: right;">— Sulona, Mathematician, Derivco</p>
                     		</div>